jordanabraga/elegante/README.md

 ### Manual Testing

 - I clicked on all buttons to make sure they were working and opening according to my intention.
 Example: The social media links open on a new a page.
 - I also used the Google Maps embed to make sure it was working.
+The click and drag around feature works, as well as the link to see larger version.
 - Initially the Form had a red color highlight when hovering the mouse on the input text.
 After testing it, I noticed that the color was too light and changed it to a darker shade of red.
 - I tested the Form inserting values and it's working.